 There is only one Consul Server handling writes at one time.
 This server mode is called leader.
 As Consul is DC aware - there is only one leader in each DC.

 Aside from KV store, a very useful feature is health checking, on both service and node level.
 All nodes and services are registered in Catalog, which is strong consistent store that is being served by Consul Server in leader mode.

 Consul supports two levels of checks: service(application) and node(machine).
 One node can have more than one service.
 If a check for given node/service is not passing, it remains as not healthy inside the cluster.

 Where Consul shines

-Recently I had a chance to take part in internal DevOps Hackathon where the high level idea was simple: orchestrate auto deployment of stateless web application without interrupting traffic from users.
+Recently I had an opportunity to take part in internal DevOps Hackathon where the high level idea was simple: orchestrate auto deployment of stateless web application without interrupting traffic from users.
 There were no strict requirements set but it’s worth taking into account that the application is currently running in production hence it would be good to consider using current infrastructure.
-Without going very deeply into infrastructure, it looks very usual:
+Without going very deep into infrastructure, it looks very usual: